 - (i) Significant concurrent positions at other corporations and relationships between the Company and the corporations - Director Masayuki Shimura serves as CEO of Shimura & Partners.
-There are no special relationships between the Company and Shimura & Partners. - Director Michi Iijima serves as Representative Director of CULEN Inc. and mobo-moga inc. There are transactions related to advertisement appearance between the Company and CULEN Inc. Furthermore, mobo-moga inc. operates its online shops using the online shop creation service "BASE." - Director Misa Matsuzaki serves as CEO of WORK JAPAN Co., Ltd and Apricot Planet Pte.Ltd.
-There are no special relationships between the Company and WORK JAPAN Co., Ltd or Apricot Planet Pte.Ltd. - Auditor Yohei Yamaguchi serves as President at Yohei Yamaguchi Certified Public Accountant Firm and Director and CFO of Kurashicom Inc. There are no special relationships between the Company and Yohei Yamaguchi Certified Public Accountant Firm or Kurashicom Inc. - Auditor Chie Hoshi serves as a partner of Tanabe&Partners.
+There are no special relationships between the Company and Shimura & Partners. - Director Misa Matsuzaki serves as CEO of WORK JAPAN Co., Ltd and Apricot Planet Pte.Ltd.
+There are no special relationships between the Company and WORK JAPAN Co., Ltd or Apricot Planet Pte.Ltd. - Auditor Yohei Yamaguchi serves as President at Yohei Yamaguchi Certified Public Accountant Firm and Director and CFO of Kurashicom Inc. There are no special relationships between the Company and Yohei Yamaguchi Certified Public Accountant Firm or Kurashicom Inc. - Auditor Chie Hoshi serves as an attorney of Tanabe&Partners.
 There are no special relationships between the Company and Tanabe&Partners.